 My name is Emma.
 I am a Hypnobirthing mum and qualified Hypnobirthing Practitioner with a big passion for teaching hypnobirthing.
 Having experienced it myself with the birth of my second son, after a traumatic birth experience first time round, I can see what a huge difference good preparation, tools, techniques and a supportive and prepared birth partner can make to labour and birth.

-I trained in the original birth preparation programme, the Mongan Method with the HypnoBirthing Institute in 2014 and then went on to train with Jenny Mullan and the Hypnobirthing Training Academy in 2016.
-The course that I now teach is Hypnobirthing by Jenny Mullan, accredited by The Royal College of Midwives and the Human Givens Institute.
+I trained in the original birth preparation programme, the Mongan Method, with the HypnoBirthing Institute in 2014 and then went on to train with Jenny Mullan and the Hypnobirthing Training Academy in 2016, accredited by the Royal College of Midwives.
+The course that I now teach is Hypnobirthing by Jenny Mullan.

 I love teaching this course because it brings the latest in scientific findings and a deep understanding of the mind body relationship and its effect on birth.
 In addition to my hypnobirthing training, I spent time in 2017 training with Trevor Silvester, the founder of The Quest Institute for Cognitive Hypnotherapy, which broadened my knowledge of hypnotherapy, neuroscience and the mind-body relationship.